VikramsDataScience/medibank_case_study/README.md

 <!-- Centered equation -->
 - Anything that is $<3\sigma$ in the residuals can be regarded as noise in the data for which the model cannot account and is stored in the $R_t$ component.
 The decision for using $3\sigma$ came from some quick research conducted, and was validated by a lesson found published by <a href='https://online.stat.psu.edu/stat501/lesson/11/11.3#:~:text=The%20good%20thing%20about%20internally,is%20generally%20deemed%20an%20outlier.'>Penn State University</a>.

-&nbsp; On outlier detection, there are 4 outliers detected by the MSTL algorithm - 31 August, 8 December 2013, 14 & 15 June 2014.
-This is certainly less than I expected but represents good news for the upcoming forecast model, as there are only 4 outliers that can cause the accuracy of any forecast for this time series to be adversely affected.
-Of course, this does depend on the length of the forecast horizon.
+&nbsp; On outlier detection, there are only 2 outliers detected by the MSTL algorithm - one on 31 August 2013 and the other on 8 December 2013.
+This is certainly less than I expected but represents good news for the upcoming forecast model, as there are only 2 outliers that can cause the accuracy of any forecast for this time series to be adversely affected.
+Of course, this does depend on the length of the forecast horizon (more on that below).
 Since EDs are driven by emergencies, it's generally better to only have short window forecasts (for instance, my 2nd project at Healthscope was a 3-day forecast of Presentations for Healthscope's 8 EDs).
 Longer horizon forecasts for data that can change rapidly would inevitably lead to a poor forecast.

 ## Part 3: Differences between the hospitals based on the given data
 An important lesson I learned at Healthscope was that each hospital is a microcosm of uniqueness when assessing patient activity - the assumptions that apply to one hospital don't tend to apply to others!
 On that note, using the `y-data` profiling reports found in the `/charts_reports` directory, these are some of the differences I can note: